Imageomics/HDR-SMood-Challenge/pages/data.md

 ## General Overview of Inputs and Expected Outputs

 **Model inputs** will be a flat metadata table (csv format) where each row is a metadata record for a specimen image.
-Multiple images will be associated with a sampling `event_id`, where a "sampleing event" corresponds with a location (NEON Site ID) and the date on which the beetle specimens were collected.
+Multiple images will be associated with a sampling `eventID`, where a "sampleing event" corresponds with a location (NEON Site ID) and the date on which the beetle specimens were collected.
 Thus, multiple input records (multiple images of beetle specimens) will be used to predict a single SPEI value at a given site on a given date.
-Note that `event_id`s will be anonymized in the test dataset, but the metadata will include `site_id` and `collect_date` in the training data.
+Note that `eventID`s will be anonymized in the test dataset, but the metadata will include `siteID` and `collectDate` in the training data.

 **What to predict:** The SPEI metrics represent cumulative drought conditions over a time window.
 For this challenge, participants will submit predictions for SPEI metrics representing three different time scales:
-- `spei_30d` is drought conditions calculated from data for the 30 day window preceding sample collection
+- `SPEI_30d` is drought conditions calculated from data for the 30 day window preceding sample collection
-- `spei_1y` is the drought condition calculated from the year preceding sample collection
+- `SPEI_1y` is the drought condition calculated from the year preceding sample collection
-- `spei_2y` is the drought condition calculated from the two years preceding sample collection
+- `SPEI_2y` is the drought condition calculated from the two years preceding sample collection

-**The submission file** will be a long-format flat table (csv file format) with a prediction for each `spei_30d`, `spei_1y`, and `spei_2y` for each `event_id`.
+**The submission file** will be a long-format flat table (csv file format) with a prediction for each `SPEI_30d`, `SPEI_1y`, and `SPEI_2y` for each `eventID`.
 Predictions will include a measure of uncertainty, so each prediction will include `mu` (mean) and `sigma` (standard deviation).
 See the example submission below for more details.

 ## Instructions to Download Training Data